Europe OTC Drugs Market Size

-The European OTC market is found to be highly competitive and consists of several major players.
-Most of the OTC products are generic drugs; thus, competitive advantage through product innovation is not possible, and major players primarily compete through product branding and competitive pricing practices.
-In terms of market share, a few of the major players currently dominate the market.
-However, several generic players increase their market presence by introducing new generic OTC drugs with fewer prices.
-Companies, like AstraZeneca, GlaxoSmithKline, Bayer, and Cardinal Health, hold a substantial market share in the European OTC drugs market.
+The European OTC market is highly competitive and consists of several major players.
+Most OTC products are generic drugs; thus, competitive advantage through product innovation is not possible, and major players primarily compete through product branding and competitive pricing practices.
+Companies like AstraZeneca, GlaxoSmithKline, Bayer, and Cardinal Health hold substantial shares in the European OTC drugs market.